conuko/guest-and-chat-book/README.md

 10. Run `npx prisma studio` to open the Prisma Studio to view your database.
 11. Run `npm run docker:down` to stop the database when you’re done.
 This will also delete all the data in your database.

+### Testing

+1. Before running the tests, make sure you have the database running with `npm run docker:up`.
+Also make sure you have the database seeded with `npm run db:seed`.
+2. Run `npm run test` to run the tests.

 ## Application Overview

 - `prisma/*` - The prisma schema.